aniou/morfeo/doc/internals/README.md

 processor routines itself - they connect to different parts via BUS and - directly - to PIC.
-Again: that structure gave cyclic-free dependency because devices cannot be accesible via BUS and access PIC via BUS itself due to circular deps, that make various programming languages hairy.
+Again: that structure gave cyclic-free dependency because devices cannot be both accesible via BUS and access PIC via BUS itself due to circular deps, that make various programming languages hairy.